INTRODUCTION

 sudo reboot now

-If you ssh into your Raspberry Pi (do not use your admin account, but your standard user account) and you try to run a command with sudo, you will notice that it does not work.
+If you connect to your Raspberry Pi via SSH using your standard (term7) user account, and then try to run a command with sudo, you’ll notice that it doesn’t work.
+This is expected behavior.

 2 - Harden SSH Security